CodiTramuntana/decidim-module-cdtb/README.md

 1. Download the assets to a temporary directory:
     `aws s3 sync s3://bucket-name tmp/storage/`
-2. Move the downloaded assets into the local storage directory doing the sarding:
+2. Move the downloaded assets into the local storage directory doing the sharding:
     `bin/rake cdtb:s3_to_local:do_sharding`
 3. Update all blobs to use the local service
     `bin/rake cdtb:s3_to_local:set_local_service_on_blobs`
 4. Clean the cache:
     `bin/rake cache:clear`
 5. Restart the Rails server

 ## Development